Annealing Self-Distillation Rectification Improves Adversarial Training: Preliminaries

 \subsection{Distributional difference in the outputs of robust and non-robust model}

 The standard training approach encourages models to generate confident predictions regardless of the scenario, leading to overconfident outcomes when the testing distribution changes.
-In contrast, robust models, when compared to their standardly trained counterparts, possess superior calibration properties that exhibit low confidence in incorrect classified examples \cite{DBLP:journals/corr/abs-2210-05938}.
+In contrast, robust models, when compared to their standardly trained counterparts, possess superior calibration properties that exhibit low confidence in incorrect classified examples \citep{DBLP:journals/corr/abs-2210-05938}.
 In addition, a study conducted by \citet{DBLP:conf/nips/QinWBC21} has revealed that poorly calibrated examples are more vulnerable to attacks.
-The interplay between robustness and confidence calibration motivates us to investigate methods of enhancing the information contained within labels.
+The interplay between robustness and confidence calibration motivates us to enhance the information inherent in labels.
 Therefore, we initiate our analysis by examining the differences in output distribution between robust and normal models.

 \paragraph{Robust model generates a random output on OOD data}